TemenosMistral/TemenosMistral/README.md

 # Welcome to my [Homepage](https://TemenosMistral.github.io)!

 ## About me
-- I have been a byr(student at BUPT) since 2021 and I'm Currently a M.E.
+- I have been a byr(student at BUPT) since 2021 and I'm currently a M.E.
 Student @ BUPT.
-- I received my B.S. degree from Beijing University of Posts and Telecommunications in 2025.
+- I received my B.S. degree from School of Mathematical Science, Beijing University of Posts and Telecommunications in 2025.

 ## Interests